tadin001/pttest/_posts/2018-08-27-introducing-source-code-link-for-nuget-packages.md

 ### Using SourceLink

 [SourceLink][5] enables source debugging directly within your .NET Core packages.
-At the same time, it also inserts the repostory attribute in your project to have the link show up on the NuGet package's details page.
+At the same time, it also inserts the repository attribute in your project to have the link show up on the NuGet package's details page.
 To use it, you need to add the following to your `csproj` file.

 <pre class="highlight"><code>&lt;PropertyGroup&gt;
     &lt;!-- Optional: Publish the repository URL in the built .nupkg (in the NuSpec &lt;Repository&gt; element) --&gt;